networknt/light-doc/content/en/consumer/light-consumer-4j.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-# Light Consumer 4j

-Light Consumer 4j is module which helps for consumers to easily integrate with light-4j apis.
-It is built on top of Http2Client & java8,it has a lot of extra features like connection pooling etc. it supports both direct URL and service discover (Consul) to call the apis.
+Light Consumer 4j is a module that helps consumers to integrate with light-4j APIs easily.
+It is built on top of Http2Client & java8 completable future for multiple downstream API invocations.
+It also has a lot of extra features like connection pooling, circuit breaker, etc. Like Http2Client in light-4j, it supports direct URL and service discovery (Consul) to call the APIs.

 ### Usage

 Add dependency in your project.

 ```xml